Kevinskwk/Misc/README.md

 # Kevin's coding note
 I will try to put some coding notes here

-Right now it still has nothing inside
+Right now there are some C++ scripts recording my progress in learning this language.

-So...Let's see?
+I will update!